SJKnapp/BackendProjectOne/README.md

 The save button for existing rows will update them to the new data.
 <br />The delete button will remove them from the database
-<br />The (not) done will togle the task status between mark as done or not
+<br />The (not) done will toggle the task status between mark as done or not

-pressing any button will refress the tasks in the list
+pressing any button will refresh the tasks in the list

 <h2>2.
 Backend</h2>